adinom/exchangeratesapi/README.md

 -Finally, the curl_exec() function is used to execute the POST request.
 Exchangerates.php
-# to use this code
+# to use the exchangerates api code
 -To run this php script on a local machine turn on Apache server so you can have an enabled php server on your computer and open your web browser and type localhost/Exchangerates.php.

+# to use the google sheets api:
+to execute this code install composer in your computer and you should have a php server also you should download and use the google apiclient version 2.0 or + and use the provided json file.